 Undergraduate Cost, Financial Aid, Scholarships, and Employment

-Yes, in 2010-11, more than 90% of international students received $5,500 to $7500 in financial assistance and/or scholarships through the Non-resident Tuition Waiver (NTW) Program.
+Yes, in recent years, more than 90% of international students received $5,300 to $7,200 in financial assistance and/or scholarships through the Non-Resident Tuition Waiver (NTW) Program.
 Please see Scholarships/Grants for more information.

 Yes, UW-Superior is pleased to offer financial aid to international students, but the University does not offer scholarships that cover all expenses.
 Students must prove one year of financial support and project financial support for the rest of their education.
 U.S. law requires that the University has this proof of financial support before issuing the Form I-20 Certificate of Eligibility, with students need to apply for a US student visa.
 Students must also prove financial support to the U.S. Consulate when applying for the student visa.

 The UW-Superior UW-Superior Foundation sponsors scholarships for undergraduate and graduate students.
 International students who have already begun their studies at UW-Superior are eligible to apply for over 100 Foundation scholarships, which are awarded by individual academic departments.

 International students are also eligible for Beecroft Grants, which are loans of up to $500 per year that students repay by working an adequate number of hours in an assigned job on campus.
 A limited number of Beecroft Grants are awarded each semester, and athletes and social work majors are not eligible.

 Yes, the majority of our international students hold jobs on campus.
 However, US immigration laws restrict employment opportunities for international students.
 Students who hold an F-1 visa are allowed to work on campus up to 20 hours per week while school is in session and full-time during breaks and holidays.